 Action # Title Description Total Funds Contributing 3.1 Student Retention support personnel and incentive programs All English Learners, LTELs, low-income, and foster youth students will be supported with actions and services to improve their retention.
-We will do the following: • Our student retention support personnel will engage in active outreach. • Student retention services will be trained. • Provide additional services that support retention.
+We will do the following: Our student retention support personnel will engage in active outreach.
+Student retention services will be trained.
+Provide additional services that support retention.
 Our English Learners, low-income and foster youth students, have some of the lowest attendance rates as calculated by completed student work toward graduation.
-Ensuring that our English Learners, low-income and foster youth students, are working toward course completion and remaining in school is foundational to our program.
-Mission Academy students are typically behind in credits and have been out of school for about a semester.
+Ensuring that our English Learners, low-income and foster youth student work toward graduation.
+Ensuring that our English Learners, low-income and foster youth students are typically behind in credits and have been out of school for about a semester.
 We have trained personnel who provide outreach and monitoring of students so that they consistently work to maintain progress.
 We are also developing an intervention and incentive program.
 We will continue these practices because our data shows that we have been increasingly successful with students each year.
-These actions will positively impact the attendance rates of our English Learners, low-income and foster youth students. \$190,456.00 Yes
+These actions will positively impact the attendance rates of our English Learners, low-income \$190,456.00 Yes

-Action # Title Description Total Funds Contributing 3.2 Social-emotional support services and materials All English Learners, LTELs, low-income, and foster youth students will be supported with actions and services to improve the success rate.
-We will do the following: • Our SEL programs are offered as necessary. • Additional counseling, support personnel, and professional development. • Providing additional services that support student success such as yoga and SEL courses.
+Action # Title Description Total Funds Contributing and foster youth students.
+3.2 Social-emotional support services and materials All English Learners, LTELs, low-income, and foster youth students will be supported with actions and services to improve the success rate.
+We will do the following: Our SEL programs are offered as necessary.
+Additional counseling, support personnel, and professional development.
+Providing additional services that support student success such as yoga and SEL courses.
 Surveys indicate that our English Learners, low-income and foster youth students sustained the most social and emotional trauma during the pandemic.
 Mission Academy offers programs such as Trauma-Resilient Educational Communities (TREC) strategies, Helping Our Parenting Students Excel (HOPE) incentives, additional counseling, support personnel, professional development, and relationships with partner programs in the community that provides wrap-around services.
 Internally we provide coaching from Academic Advisers and instruction from highly qualified subject teachers, increasing students' interaction with positive role models, which we know increases their protective factors for success.
 We will continue to provide and build on these actions and services.
 Partner feedback and data and surveys have indicated that our English Learners, low-income, and foster youth student populations are getting increased social and emotional needs support. \$113,000.00 Yes